Seosamh Mac Grianna: Latter career and death

-Towards the end of his career, Mac Grianna grew increasingly analytical and critical as he examined the changing face of the Gaeltachtí and the emergence of an Anglicised Irish Free State with no loyalty to, or sympathy with, a heroic and cultured past.
+Towards the end of his career, Mac Grianna grew increasingly analytical and critical as he examined the changing face of the Gaeltachtaí and the emergence of an Anglicised Irish Free State with no loyalty to, or sympathy with, a heroic and cultured past.
 From the 1930s on he struggled with creative exhaustion and disillusionment, exacerbated by both poverty and mental health problems.
 The last line in his unfinished novel 'Dá mbíodh ruball ar an éan' summarized his creative struggle; ‘Thráigh an tobar ins an tsamhradh 1935.
 Ní scríobhfaidh mé níos mó.
 Rinne mé mo dhícheall agus is cuma liom.’ ('The well ran dry in the summer of 1935.
 I will not write anymore.
 I did my best and it's all the same to me now').
 He also came into conflict with Catholic Social Teaching, as he and his long-term partner Peigí Green are generally believed to have been unmarried.
-This may have been because Green had previously been married and was therefore unable to get re-married within the Catholic Church.
+This may have been because Green had previously been married and was therefore unable to get remarried within the Catholic Church.
 The couple had one son, Fionn, who was taken into care by the Irish Christian Brothers as the couple were reportedly unable to care for him.

 He was probably the greatest Gaeltacht writer of his time, whose work had developed considerably before he was stricken by a severe depressive psychosis in 1935.
 In 1959 his long-term partner committed suicide and his son, Fionn, drowned in Dublin Bay.
 That same year he admitted himself to St Conal's Psychiatric Hospital in Letterkenny, where he was diagnosed with schizophrenia.
 He stayed there for most of the next 31 years and died in 1990.

 Legacy

 In the 1950s, Máirtín Ó Cadhain described Mac Grianna as one of a handful of 'true writers' to have emerged from the Irish language tradition in the early 20th century, alongside himself, Padráic Ó Conaire and Pádraig Mac Piarais.
 His reputation has continued to grow, and many of his short stories and other writings were collected and republished in the 1970s.
 Several biographies and books of criticism have been published on Mac Grianna in both Irish and English, including by Proinsias Mac an Bheatha in 1970 and by Pól Ó Muirí in 1999.

 In 2016, BBC Two Northern Ireland broadcast a documentary entitled Ar Mo Bhealach Féin in which Seán Mac Labhraí retraced the steps of Seosamh Mac Grianna and his 300-mile journey through Wales.
 In 2020, Mac Grianna's auto-biographical book 'Mo Bhealach Féin' was published in an English translation for the first time by Lilliput Press as 'This Road of Mine'.

+In 2023, a plaque was unveiled by Dublin City Council at the site of his former home in Saint Anne's Park, Raheny.